atoponce/d-note/README.md

 URLs for self destructing notes should not be predictable in any manner.
 Thus, a 22-character base64-encoded string is generated for each submission.
-This will give us enough random URLs to avoid a collision with 1 in 2^122.
+This will give us enough random URLs to avoid a collision with 1 in 2^128.
 The code should be self-documenting, however, this might explain things a bit more clearly.

-Each URI starts with using data found in /dev/urandom by using the uuid module with `u=uuid.uuid4()`.
-This gives the source of the URI 122-bits of entropy, by using the randomness found in the UUID v4 RFC, which should be sufficient for generating URLs.
+Each URI is built using a random string of data from the Python Crypto library, built from a 128-bit, or 16-byte number.
+The URL is then base64 encoded, with safe URL characters.

 We then encode the string using `base64.urlsafe_b64encode(u.bytes)[:22]` from the base64 module.
 This gives us 22 characters for our URL.
 The valid